Casting K-Stew: All the movies Kristen Stewart would slay in

 We have no idea why we’re so hellbent on this idea, particularly as nobody seems eager to touch Mark Z. Danielewski’s potentially unfilmable meta-horror masterpiece (despite there being a pilot script).
 Regardless, we can’t get the idea of Stewart being part of a TV adaptation out of our heads.

 While we think Stewart would be spectacular in the role of Karen Green (the former fashion model and long-suffering partner of Will Navidson), we’re also open to her depicting maddening protagonist Johnny Truant.

 Stewart has long proposed she’s comfortable with playing a male role “because of the flexibility inherent to gender”, but we’d also be intrigued with the character simply being adapted as an androgynous or gender flipped version of Danielewski’s original character.
 More than anything else, the role would give Stewart’s talent plenty of space to roam and open her up to the sort of obsessive, dirty, and horrific lead role uncommonly offered to women.

 The Chronology of Water (confirmed, kinda)

 In May 2018 during an interview with the Cannes Film Festival, Stewart excitedly disclosed that her first feature-length directorial effort will be an adaptation of the Lidia Yuknavitch 2011 memoir.
 Stewart stated she was “going to write the best fucking female role” for the film, one that she wants “so badly but that I’m not going to play.”
-The multitalented star also suggested she’d be filming The Chronology of Water this summer, but there have been few signs to suggest she has.
+The multitalented star also suggested she’d be filming The Chronology of Water in the summer of 2018, but we haven’t heard any updates on the production yet.